DirtyBeastAfterTheToad/AiVstPlugin/README.md

 To edit the system prompt, you need to modify line 40 of the `Generate.py` script.
 This script will be located in your `Documents` folder AFTER the first generation.
 It can be found within the project directory BEFORE building the VST IF you edit it yourself.
 ## Usage
-After installing the VST plugin, open your DAW and add the plugin as an effect or instrument.
+After installing the VST plugin, open your DAW and add the plugin as an instrument (generator).
 It should now be ready to use!

 Feel free to explore and tweak the settings to get the desired sound.